After 46 hours of research evaluating 164 products, we picked Nespresso OriginalLine Arpeggio as our top choice.

 Bianco Leggero: A long, sweet brew with a toffee and biscuit flavor.

-Bianco Forte: Its roasted flavor complements the creaminess and sweetness of milk.
+Bianco Forte: Its roasted flavor complements the creaminess and sweetness of the milk.